Jocheles/hello-world/README.md

 # hello-world
-Hello world project using GitHub
+Hello world project using GitHub.
+And now using Git.
+This is another change for Git.